JuliaLang/julia/doc/devdocs/types.rst

 (The error is triggered because the cache is pre-allocated to have length 8, but only the first two entries are populated.)
 Consequently, when you instantiate a parametric type, each concrete type gets saved in a type-cache.
-However, instances with :obj`TypeVar` parameters are not cached.
+However, instances with :obj:`TypeVar` parameters are not cached.

 Tuple-types